davified/learn-scikit-learn/README.md

 1. Clone the repo and `cd` into the directory: `git clone github.com/davified/learn-scikit-learn && cd learn-scikit-learn`

 2. Run `./bin/setup.sh` (read it before running!).
 Under the hood, this will:
 	- Install anaconda (for python3)

-	- Create a virtualenv folder in repo to store the dependencies in the next bullet
+	- Create a virtual environment
 	- Install dependencies listed in `environment.yml`

 3. To activate the virtual environment, run `source activate ml-101`